 - What help your child needs

 Think about what you want for you and your child.
-Share these goals with your lawyer.
-Your lawyer will ask about your goals and tell you how to achieve them.
+Share these goals with your attorney.
+Your attorney will ask about your goals and tell you how to achieve them.
 She or he will also tell you whether your goals can be met and, if not, what else you should try.

 - Discuss options.
-Your lawyer will analyze the law and the information you provide to give you legal advice on what you should do in your case.
+Your attorney will analyze the law and the information you provide to give you legal advice on what you should do in your case.
 Listen carefully and decide if you want to follow this advice.
-Your lawyer has your best interests in mind but if you don't agree with his or her advice then tell your lawyer why, so you can talk about your options.
+Your attorney has your best interests in mind but if you don't agree with his or her advice then tell your attorney why, so you can talk about your options

 - Keep in touch.

-- Write down your lawyer's name, phone number, and address.
+- Write down your attorney's name, phone number, and address.

-- Contact your lawyer when there are new developments in your case, or when you have questions or concerns.
+- Contact your attorney when there are new developments in your case, or when you have questions or concerns.

-- Try to meet with your lawyer before each court hearing to update him or her on your case, your case plan progress, and what you want to happen during the court hearing.
+- Try to meet with your attorney before each court hearing to update him or her on your case, your case plan progress, and what you want to happen during the court hearing.

 - Share documents you have received from other parties since your last meeting.

-- Make sure your lawyer has your contact information (address, cell phone, e-mail address), and let him or her know of any changes.
+- Make sure your attorney has your contact information (address, cell phone, e-mail address), and let him or her know of any changes.

 - Keep your own file and share key documents.
 Keep copies of all papers you get from anyone involved in your case.
 These include: